 Ease of Carry

 A wallet is typically carried in a front or back pants pocket or in some cases a front shirt pocket.
-For this reason, most people look for a wallet that is designed to be slim and not too bulky once you’ve filled it with your essential items.
+For this reason, most people look for a wallet that looks slim once it’s filled with your essential items.
 Weight and size of the wallet can be crucial.
 A wallet carried in the back pocket that is too thick can cause sciatica and lead to chronic pain.
 A wallet that is too large to fit easily and securely in a pants or shirt pocket can become a frustrating daily struggle to pull in and out.
 Wallets that protrude from your pocket can be more vulnerable to theft too.

 Efficient Storage Space